dexidp/website/content/docs/connectors/_index.md

 | [OpenStack Keystone](/docs/connectors/keystone/) | yes | yes | no | alpha |  |

-Stable, beta, and alpha are defined as:
+Stable, deprecated, beta, and alpha are defined as:

 * Stable: well tested, in active use, and will not change in backward incompatible ways.
+* Deprecated: no longer actively maintained
 * Beta: tested and unlikely to change in backward incompatible ways.
 * Alpha: may be untested by core maintainers and is subject to change in backward incompatible ways.